-Choice Properties mitigates the risk of credit loss relating to rent receivables by evaluating the creditworthiness of new tenants, obtaining security deposits wherever permitted by legislation, ensuring its tenant mix is diversified and by limiting its exposure to any one tenant, except Loblaw.
-Choice Properties establishes an allowance for doubtful accounts that represents the estimated losses with respect to rents receivable.
+Choice Properties mitigates the risk of credit loss relating to rent receivables by evaluating the creditworthiness of new tenants, obtaining security deposits wherever permitted by legislation, ensuring its tenant mix is diversified and limiting its exposure to any one tenant, except Loblaw.
+Choice Properties establishes an allowance for expected credit losses with respect to rent receivables.
 The allowance is determined on a tenant-by-tenant basis based on the specific factors related to the tenant.